Having Resolutions Can Make It Hard To Move Forward

 For most people, every year’s ending seems to bring with it a mixed bag of emotions.
 We often look back at the year and see all the things we did not accomplish.
 Then we minimize or completely ignoring all the things we did!
 It’s no wonder most feel a bit unsettled when approaching the end-of-the-year holidays.
 It can be stressful, even fearful reviewing one’s failed resolutions in life.

 A year in a life is not a lifetime, so why do we measure our successes or failures by this benchmark?
 Why do we long for what was or what could have been and dismiss what is happening in our lives right now?
-Is it beneficial to believe that what’s happening right now in your is less important than some past event?
-Sure, you may have missed the mark on certain endeavors.
-But that doesn’t mean you will never check those things off your bucket list!
+Is it beneficial to believe that what’s happening right now is less important than some past or future event?
+Sure, you may have missed the mark on certain endeavors, but that doesn’t mean you will never check those things off your bucket list!

 As I thought more about the reasons we attach ourselves to failed resolutions, the Biblical story of Lot’s wife instantly popped into my head.
 Just as Lot’s wife, we sometimes long to relive a past that no longer exist.
 We get stuck bemoaning what was instead of what can be.
 There’s the risk of becoming a barren salted wasteland where nothing living (new aspirations and desires) ever grows.
 Except, for maybe pillars of salt.